10 ways to safely entertain your children at home

 So, if you can’t visit grandparents, great-grandparents or other older family members and friends, why not meet up with them digitally instead?

-Google Hangouts, Skype, FaceTime, WhatsApp, Facebook and many, many other services have video-calling facilities, so give the grandparents a call and let them see a friendly face.
+Zoom saw massive growth during the first lockdown and is likely to remain just as popular in 2021.
+But it’s far from the only option: Google Hangouts, Skype, FaceTime, WhatsApp, Facebook and many, many other services have video-calling facilities, so give the grandparents a call and let them see a friendly face.
+Just be sure to check out our parents’ guides before you let your child use any of them.

 7. Watch some movie and TV classics